Skip Navigation

 • Online courses and instructional materials.

-• Note: Funds must be spent through pre approved vendors/providers.
+• Note: Funds must be spent through pre-approved vendors/providers.

 • What’s Next: The Comptroller’s office is expected to publish program rules, solicit and select Education Assistance Organizations, and finalize vendor approval guidelines over the next few months.
 Family applications are not available at this time.